 This level of customization makes AI keyboards far more valuable than generic writing tools.
 You're essentially building a personalized job application assistant that understands your industry, experience, and career goals.

-The days of being chained to your desktop to send job applications are over.
-With AI keyboards, serious job searching from your phone or tablet isn't just possible—it can be incredibly effective.
+The days of being chained to your desktop to send job applications are long gone.
+With AI keyboards, serious job searching from your phone or tablet isn't just possible—it's become the preferred method for nearly 67% of job seekers in 2026, according to recent employment data.

 Mobile job searching offers several advantages: